nkinnan/esphome-pace-bms/README.md

 Really?
 OK, well here's the thing.
 They're completely different for every single protocol version and variant.
 Which is why I consolidated them into something you can display and understand.
 But you might have a specific use case that necessitates decoding those bit flags yourself, so I did painstakingly expose and document them all.
 Lets go over them one by one.

-This is going to be tedious, so I'll "cheat" a bit by sharing some raw enums from the code.
+This is going to be tedious, so I'll "cheat" a bit by sharing some raw enums and decoding functions from the sourcecode.

 sub-sections:
   - [Paceic Version 25 RAW Status Values](#Paceic-Version-25-RAW-Status-Values)